The Importance of Windows in Your Home

 Windows are an important part of your home.
 They protect your home from the elements, let in natural light, and play a big role in your home’s curb appeal.
 Even if you’ve been properly maintaining your windows, they will suffer wear and tear over time.
 Plus, new technology and advancements in window manufacturing have produced higher quality, more energy-efficient windows.
 A window replacement could save you money on your energy bills and increase your property value.

 How Do You Know When You Need New Windows?

 Replacement windows for your home are a big investment, and there are some important factors to consider when you’re facing the decision to have them installed.

-There are windows to suit every taste, decor, and preference, but they are can be expensive, and sometimes there are more affordable solutions than a full window replacement.
+There are windows to suit every taste, décor, and preference, but they can be expensive, and sometimes there are more affordable solutions than a full window replacement.

 No matter how well-built a home is, nothing lasts forever – and windows are no exception.
 When you think about what your windows are exposed to on a daily basis, and the fact that they are made of glass, it is no wonder that they are one of your home’s more delicate features.

-While a may seem that a shattered window from an overthrown baseball is a total disaster, it usually only requires replacing the glass panes themselves, and is less expensive than a full window replacement.
+While it may seem that a shattered window from an overthrown baseball is a total disaster, it usually only requires replacing the glass panes themselves and is less expensive than a full window replacement.

 If you have windows that just refuse to open, they will likely need to be replaced as well.
 There are numerous factors that cause windows to jam, including settling foundation, warped or deteriorated frames, or the frames being painted or otherwise sealed shut.

 In addition to driving up your energy expenses, windows that won’t open or close can be a safety hazard in the event of an emergency.
-Installing replacement windows can make sure you and your family can make safe exits if needed, and save you on your utilities bills and reduce frustration.
+Installing replacement windows can make sure you and your family can make safe exits if needed and save you on your utility bills and reduce frustration.

 Energy Efficient Windows